Our lab focuses on four factors of the learning environment:

 For Prospective Undergraduate Research Assistants

 Undergraduate students can earn research credit in Psychology by working in a research laboratory.
 It is a great opportunity to gain valuable research experience and to work closely with a faculty mentor.
-Hours are flexible, but students must be available 12-15 hours per week (for Spring and Fall and longer for shorter sessions).
+Hours are flexible, but students must be available 10-15 hours per week.